MCT Oil vs. MCT Oil Powder: How to Pick the Best Fat-Burning Supplement

 First, a quick primer on MCTs

-If you’re following a low-carb, high-fat diet like the ketogenic diet or the Bulletproof Diet, supplementing your diet with medium-chain triglycerides, or MCTs, from coconut oil, ensures you’re getting enough fat to stay in ketosis.
+Are you following a low-carb, high-fat diet?
+Supplementing with medium-chain triglycerides (MCTs) helps ensure you’re getting enough quality fat to stay in ketosis.
 (That’s the state in which your body burns fat, rather than carbohydrates, for fuel.)

 But that’s not the only reason people use MCT oil.
-If you’re new to ketogenic supplements, read more about how MCT oil works here.
+If you’re new to ketogenic supplements, here’s how MCT oil works.

 Ketones are awesome.
-They increase energy, metabolism, satiety, and brain function, and they’ve been shown to help curb food cravings, which makes it easier to stabilize your blood sugar and stay in ketosis.
+They help increase energy, metabolism, promote satiety and brain function, and they’ve been shown to help curb food cravings, which makes it easier to stabilize your blood sugar and stay in ketosis.†

 So, MCT oil supplements are an easy way to add more ketones to your diet.
 But in terms of MCT oil powder vs. MCT oil, which supplement reigns supreme?